Other Topics and Lesser Papers

 This paper takes seriously the idea that international trade has played an important role in explaining both some convergence between developed economies as well as rising inequalities at the personal level.
 Previous studies used traditional trade theory as a reference framework.
 The empirical consensus is now that differences in factor endowment explain at best a small fraction of rising wage inequalities.
 This argument, by contrast, builds on labor specialization and increasing returns.
 Deeper economic integration allows trade in differentiated intermediate goods and primary tasks, thus transforming local increasing returns into global increasing returns.
 This pushes towards geographical equalization.
 At the same time, deeper integration also increases the size of the pool of available skilled workers.
 This may lead them to a‘technological secession’as it makes more skill-demanding technologies more profitable.
 Technological secession in turn fosters wage inequalities at the personal level.

 Oxford Economic Papers, 1998, 50 (2), 220-236

-Traditional development economics states that industrialisation must be positively correlated with agricultural development as in the American and many European cases.
-However, some recent industrialisation experiences suggests a negative link which can be supported by a simple Ricardian argument Yet this argument is not consistent with the agricultural ‘leap forward’ that often occurred before industrialisation took place.
-Here, we develop a model in which, for a closed economy, industrialisation follows rising agricultural productivity.
-For a small open economy, multiple equilibria are possible and industrialisation tends to be associated with low agricultural productivity, but is triggered by sudden changes in it.
+Traditional development economics states that industrialization must be positively correlated with agricultural development as in the American and many European cases.
+However, some recent industrialization experiences suggests a negative link which can be supported by a simple Ricardian argument Yet this argument is not consistent with the agricultural ‘leap forward’ that often occurred before industrialization took place.
+Here, we develop a model in which, for a closed economy, industrialization follows rising agricultural productivity.
+For a small open economy, multiple equilibria are possible and industrialization tends to be associated with low agricultural productivity, but is triggered by sudden changes in it.